 Am I Addicted to Hydrocodone?

-We can help you find treatment to overcome an addiction to hydrocodone.
-Call 800-934-1582(Who Answers?) toll free today.
+We can help you find the treatment you need to overcome an addiction to hydrocodone.

 Hydrocodone Abuse

-According to the NIDA, hydrocodone is one of the most commonly abused prescription drugs, usually called Vikes, Norcos, or Watson-387 by those looking to buy or sell it illegally.
-When a person starts to abuse hydrocodone, this is when they invite the issue addiction.
-But a person can abuse prescription drugs in ways that they do not even realize until it is too late.
+According to the NIDA, hydrocodone is one of the most commonly abused prescription drugs, sometimes referred to as Vikes, Norcos, or Watson-387 by those looking to buy or sell it illegally.
+When a person starts to abuse hydrocodone, this is when they invite the issue of addiction.

 Have you ever…

-- Taken more hydrocodone than you were prescribed to at a certain time?
+- Taken more hydrocodone than you were prescribed at a certain time?

-- Taken the drug more often than you were prescribed to in a certain amount of time?
+- Taken the drug more often than you were prescribed in a certain amount of time?

 - Continued taking the drug for longer than you were prescribed to do so?